lgblgblgb/BASIC-M6502/README.md

 py65emu, which you can install with `pip` (probably you need `pip3`):

     pip3 install py65emu

+Also you need SDL2 bindings:

+    pip3 install PySDL2

 After that, you can use the "simulate" target in the `Makefile`: